 The shrinking RSS pie

 We all know that RSS and openness are key to the web’s resilience and independence, yet the RSS ecosystem is still shrinking.
+It’s because of us, players of that ecosystem: we tend to try growing our slice of the pie, at the expense of other players rather than growing the whole pie!

 There is not a week where a blogger does not write about dropping RSS support.
 Some of the new blogging platforms took months before they eventually added RSS (looking at you Medium!)… Even traditional advocates of the open web tend to promote email as a way to follow their content, rather than feeds.
 Even though we’ve seen a bloom of new RSS readers in the last 3 months, they all tend to look the same and provide a very similar experience.
 At the same time, silos which allow us to follow other users, brands, or products are easier and easier to use and their grip is getting stronger with every new user.